Can mindfulness meditation help migraine pain? Long-term migraineur Sarah Rathsack shares her findings.

 I’m a mom, teacher, wife, friend, writer, and person living with chronic migraine.
 My mind doesn’t just "shut off" to meditation.
 I imagine many people feel similarly.

-But over time, I realized that that's why mindfulness meditation for migraine is called a "practice" — it takes time and effort before you start to see results.
+But over time, I realized that that's why mindfulness meditation for migraine is called a "practice.”
+It takes time and effort before you start to see results.

-Finding holistic ways to deal with my body and emotions is an integral part of my life.
-I practice gratitude each day, and I thought meditation could help me turn those thoughts inward.
-Above all, I enjoy being present, and my hope was that meditation could be another resource in my toolkit to combat the effects of migraine and create better self-awareness.
+Finding holistic ways to deal with my body and emotions is integral to my life.
+I practice gratitude daily and thought meditation could help me turn my gratitude inward.

 The short answer: maybe.